hamdaouiwassim/pdf-to-voicev1.0/DOCKER_SETUP.md

 Both services run on a custom bridge network (`document-reader-network`), allowing them to communicate using service names as hostnames:
 - API connects to MySQL using hostname: `mysql`
-- MySQL is accessible from host using: `localhost:3306`
+- MySQL is accessible from host using: `localhost:3307` (default port changed from 3306)

 ## Stopping and Cleanup